NethServer/nethsecurity-docs/nat.rst

 This means it could map an entire private network (e.g., 192.168.1.0/24) to a another network (e.g., 10.5.6.0/24) at once, eliminating the need to manually configure individual NAT rules for each device.

-**Example** 2 firewalls, A and B holding a VPN tunnel between Networks A and B, local and remote networks are overlapping (192.168.1.0/24), so this makes it impossible to route traffic between them.
+**Example** 2 firewalls, FW-A and FW-B holding a VPN tunnel between networks A and B, local and remote networks are overlapping (192.168.1.0/24), so this makes it impossible to route traffic between them.
 Translate A and B networks onto two alternative networks can solve the problem so that there are no overlapping networks.

 Let's use this translation scheme.